Sunday, January 27, 2013

 This is not just one way in which the Spirit prompts – this is a rule that governs revelation.
 The prophet holds the keys of revelation for the entire church, the bishop can receive revelation for the ward, and you can receive revelation for your own family.
 You cannot receive revelation for something or someone over which you have no stewardship.
 (See Dallin H Oaks, “Revelation,” New Era, Sep.’82, pp.45-6)

 This is the same reason why the young man in the elevator was mistaken in his revelation about my friend.
-He had no stewardship over her, and had the revelation been correct, she also would have received it.
+He had no stewardship over her.

 What if revelation does not come?